lukaswittmann/moist/docs/models/components/pv.rst

 where ``pressure`` is supplied to ``new_pv`` and :math:`V` is the total cavity volume.
 The component requires an updated cavity that provides ``total_volume``.

-The PV surface weights are available and can be combiend with the :doc:`ρ-DROP isodensity cavity </cavities/isodensity>` for a fully self-consistent isodensity-PV.
+The PV surface weights are available and can be combined with the :doc:`ρ-DROP isodensity cavity </cavities/isodensity>` for a fully variational, self-consistent isodensity PV energy.
-Analytic nuclear gradients (with static and isodensity cavities) are also available.
+Analytic nuclear gradients are available with both static and isodensity cavities.